-Once you have chosen the font you will be using, you should also think about its boldness.
+Once you have chosen the font you will be using, you should also consider its boldness.

 To an extent, this is particularly important for the contrast you create in your sign, but it is also crucial to look at boldness as a particular characteristic of your sign.

-What this means is that boldness can only improve your design if it is already good.
+This means that boldness can only improve your design if it is already good.

-Simultaneously, some fonts don’t look good bold, so you need to experiment and see what works and what doesn’t before you stick with boldness.
+Simultaneously, some fonts don’t look good bold, so you must experiment and see what works and doesn’t before you stick with boldness.

 As mentioned earlier, the words and phrases you use will significantly impact the clarity of your sign.